October 1, 2014

 In 1992, he put his full effort into his company, Systems Conversion Ltd., turning it into a software deployment company specializing in Pansophic (PRMS) software, an ERP package owned by Computer Associates Inc. Helping manufacturing and distribution companies with their software needs, SCL became a nationally recognized pioneer in project management for software implementations, remote education, and remote work force.

-Over the last 20 years SCL has worked with over 250 manufacturing and distribution companies including: Godiva Chocolates, Woods Manufacturing (Ranger Boats), Robert Bosch, Husqvarna, Toyota, GA Correctional Industries, Nucor Fasteners & Nucor Steel, Robert Bosch, Baxter, and Maytag (Jade Ranges & Dixie Narco).
+Over the last 20 years SCL has worked with over 250 manufacturing and distribution companies including: Godiva Chocolates, Woods Manufacturing (Ranger Boats), Robert Bosch, Husqvarna, Toyota, GA Correctional Industries, Nucor Fasteners & Nucor Steel, Baxter, and Maytag (Jade Ranges & Dixie Narco).
 The company also was named to the INC 500 by INC Magazine as one of the fastest growing privately held companies in the US and never had a failed software project.

 Jeff’s hobbies are extreme fishing, reading, and gourmet cooking.
 He lives in Cartersville, GA with his wife Jessica.
 He is currently working on his first book, “Characters I Have Met, Including Myself.”